 - applications that will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network.
-You must be within the 'Primary Zone' of a native woodland habitat network which is identified on the 'Native Woodland Habitat Network' map on the Forestry Commission Scotland Map Viewer (see Forestry Grant Scheme 2014–2020 Target Areas folder).
+You must be within the ‘Primary Zone’ of a native woodland habitat network which is identified on the ‘Native Woodland Habitat Network’ map on the Scottish Forestry Map Viewer (see Forestry Grant Scheme Target and Eligibility Areas folder).

 - applications that clearly show you have taken opportunities to maximise species diversity appropriate to the National Vegetation Classification type on sites where these opportunities exist, and the ‘native broadleaved’ component is identified as being ‘very suitable’ for the site

 - applications that clearly show in the woodland creation operational plan that you have included management for other biodiversity benefits, for example priority species or habitats, peatlands etc

 - applications within one of the Woodlands for Water priority areas, identified as likely to provide multiple benefits for natural flood management and water quality.
 Select the Forestry Grant Scheme Target and Eligibility Areas folder on the Scottish Forestry Map Viewer to confirm your application meets this requirement

 1 POINT – applications between 0.25 hectares and 0.99 hectares.